Adesoji1/FX-Trading-APP/README.md

 - **Use in Your Application:**
   Once the role is created and privileges are granted, update your application’s environment variables (e.g., `AUTH_DB_USERNAME`, `WALLET_DB_USERNAME`, etc.) to match this new role if you plan to use it for database connections.

-By running the above commands in the Supabase SQL editor, you’ll create the role and grant it access to your desired database.
+So when you  run the above commands in the Supabase SQL editor, you’ll create the role and grant it access to your desired database.

 ---